 They need to be able to enjoy what they’re passionate about, even if there are limitations.

 When specialists don’t seem very interested in understanding Cole’s unique condition, I take that as a signal.
-It lets me know that the person has fixed their opinion on managing the disease and often has a standard method that isn’t tailored to any one patient.
+It lets me know that the person has fixed their opinion on managing the disease a course of treatment and often has a standard method that isn’t tailored to any one patient.

 That has never worked for us.
 We need an eczema specialist who is responsive and flexible, as my son’s flares come on unexpectedly and overwhelmingly.